comphilip/koreader-wiki/Porting.md

 If your device's framebuffer does not fit into any of the categories above, then you need to add a new transformation function in `einkfb.c`.

+The `einkfb.c` module works in following ways for non 4BPP framebuffers;
+  * a shadow buffer is created and structured as 4BPP inverted framebuffer.
+  * all updates on screen bitmap are temporally written into the shadow buffer.
+  * each time we want to reflect the updated bitmap on screen, we translate the shadow buffer into a format that the real framebuffer understands and write into the mapped memory region. (varies on devices)
+  * call ioctl system call to refresh EInk screen. (varies on devices)

+KOReader will handle the 4BPP shadow buffer for you, all you need to do is to teach `einkfb.c` how to control the EInk screen and translate the 4BPP inverted bitmap into the format that your framebuffer understands.

+In `openFrameBuffer` function, the value for a function pointer `einkUpdateFunc` is assigned according to devices' model.
+This function is called on every screen refresh.
+It transforms the shadow buffer and write the result into framebuffer.
+Then it calls ioctl to refresh the screen.

+So you need to write a einkUpdateFunction for your device's framebuffer and assigned it to `einkUpdateFunc` on eink open.
+You may want to refer to `kindle51einkUpdate()`, `kindle4einkUpdate()` and `kindle3einkUpdate()` functions for real examples.

 ## Input Module